Lukas-io/roqqu/README.md

 ## 🎨 Design Philosophy

 The app emphasizes:

 - **Simplicity**: Clean, uncluttered interfaces
 - **Rhythm**: Consistent motion and timing
 - **Expressiveness**: Meaningful animations and transitions
-- **Character**: Use of FormaDJR font for warmth and personality
+- **Character**: Use of FormaDJR/Encode font for warmth and personality

 ---

 ## 📸 Demo

 *(Note: Include screenshots or GIFs showing key features like the home screen, real-time price updates, copy trading flow, and biometric authentication)*

 ---